 So that [I can travel abroad and prove my identity]

-Write user needs from a personal perspective in language that users would recognise and use themselves.
+Write user needs from a personal perspective using words that users would recognise and use themselves.

 Validating user needs

-- be based on something a real user would say
+- sound like something a real user might say

 - be based on evidence from user research, not assumptions